astoreyai/ai_scientist/tutorials/06_multisite_trials/README.md

   - Email to all if serious adverse event (SAE) reported (immediate)
 ```

-**✓ Checkpoint**: REDCap configured with appropriate access controls and automated workflows.
+**Checkpoint**: REDCap configured with appropriate access controls and automated workflows.

 ---